Dixon, Illinois: History

 Around 1828, Joseph Ogee, a man of mixed French and Native American descent, established a ferry and a cabin along the banks of the Rock River.
 In 1829, an employee of Ogee was named postmaster at the newly constructed post office.
 John Dixon, the eponymous founder, bought Ogee's Ferry in the spring of 1830 and brought his family to his newly purchased establishment on April 11 of that year.
 Shortly after, the name of the post office was changed to Dixon's Ferry.

-On May 4, 1873, the Truesdell Bridge collapsed resulting in the deaths of 45 people.
-A large number of people were on the bridge in order to watch a baptism ceremony in the river below.
+On May 4, 1873, the Truesdell Bridge collapsed resulting in the deaths of 46 people.
+About 150-200 people were on the bridge in order to watch a baptism ceremony in the river below.

 Running by Interstate 88 is a road named Bloody Gulch Road.
 The road is named after a murder and body disposal.
 On September 12, 1885, two young men walked along a county road south of Dixon, one a farm hand named Joseph M. Mosse and the other, Frank C. Thiel, a traveling salesman from Elgin, IL.
 The unemployed farmhand told the salesman of a place he could sell his Bibles and proceeded to take him to a farm where he had worked.
 As the two men passed a gulch the farmhand struck and killed the salesman with a knife and a walnut baluster he was seen carrying under his arm.
 He then buried the body in the culvert.
 The body was later discovered when cattle refused to use the underpass en route to a milking barn.
 An overnight rain had washed away some of the dirt exposing a limb.
 When the sheriff arrived to question the farm hand, since he was seen leaving Dixon with the deceased, he pretended to get a drink while throwing a watch chain taken from the salesman in the bushes.
 The evidence was found and the farmhand was eventually put in jail for life, while the road over the underpass began to be called Bloody Gulch Road.